-The Cornish barista Catering Coordinator holds a level 3 food hygiene certificate.
+The BF Adventure Catering Coordinator (CEO) holds a level 3 food hygiene certificate.

 All BFA food handlers hold a basic Level 2 food hygiene certificate.

 5. Good communication

 Staff are trained to escalate any concerns a customer may have regarding food intolerance to a line manager if they are unsure of product content.